• Skip to main content

 Does cold/ice application therapy really work?

-• This is essentially the only preventive measure for post-op swelling that you the patient has an opportunity to perform.
+- This is essentially the only preventive measure that you (the patient) have an opportunity to take.

 ▲ Section references – Sortino